7 Mistakes You Should Avoid When Creating Your First WordPress Blog

 6. Not Setting Up Regular Backups

 Few things are more frustrating than losing all of your hard work.
-Maybe you make a change to your WordPress site, and it didn’t go as planned.
+Maybe you changed your WordPress site, which didn’t go as planned.
 Or you accidentally delete content you realize you need or, worse, find that you’ve been hacked and everything is changed or missing.

-If you’ve set up regular backups on your site, it will be much easier to restore it to an earlier state.
-Without this service, you’ll have to manually re-create what has been destroyed or is missing.
+If you’ve set up regular backups on your site, restoring it to an earlier state will be much easier.
+Without this service, you’ll have to re-create what has been destroyed or is missing manually, so avoid these errors when creating a WordPress blog.

-7. Activating Unnecessary Plugins On Your WordPress Blog
+7. Mistakes Activating Unnecessary Plugins On Your WordPress Blog

-Plugins are great, but too many will slow down your site and can even make it vulnerable to hackers.
-You might be tempted to install a lot of plugins and then only use a few of them.
+Plugins are great, but too many will slow down your site and make it vulnerable to hackers.
 If you’re not using them or decide that they are unnecessary, it’s best to deactivate and uninstall them.

 We’ve already discussed some plugins that you might want to have on board (backup, security, caching), but some of the others include SEO and image optimization.
-Before downloading other plugins, consider the cost in terms of website speed and performance.
+Before downloading other plugins, consider the website speed and performance cost.

 Creating a website can be compared to building a house.
-Your foundation is your hosting plan, and then you will create a WordPress site that also includes the features necessary to provide a positive search engine and user experience.
-Avoiding some of these common mistakes on your WordPress blog is an excellent start.
+Your foundation is your hosting plan, and then you will create a WordPress site that includes the features necessary to provide a positive search engine and user experience.
+We hope this article on seven of the most common mistakes bloggers make when creating their first WordPress blog with our tips to avoid these errors has been of help to you.